datalumina/datalumina-project-template/README.md

 ## Adjusting .gitignore

 Ensure you adjust the `.gitignore` file according to your project needs.
-For example, since this is a template, the `/data/` folder is commented out and data will not be exlucded from source control:
+For example, to exclude data files from source control, remove the hash at the beginning of the line to add '/data' to your .gitignore-file.

 ```plaintext
 # exclude data from source control by default